bartvoet/groupt_microcontrollers/nl/code/code_c_conditions_and_loops.md

 * Als de input even is zal (input % 2) in 0 resulteren en !(input % 2) in 1
 * Als de input oneven is zal (input % 2) in 1 resulteren en !

-Als we dit uittesten krijgen we hetzelfde resultaat
+Als we dit uittesten krijgen we hetzelfde resultaat:

 ```
 $ gcc check_pair_positive_and_negative_and_zero2.c -o check_pair_positive_and_negative_and_zero2